AllenSWDB/allenswdb.github.io/databook/physiology/ephys/cell-type-lookup-table/ctlut-identifying-tagged-units.md

 So this animal was Adora2a-Cre (meaning it expresses Cre in D2 cells) and it was injected with two viruses: an enhancer delivering CoChR to D1 cells, and a Cre-dependent virus delivering ChRmine.
 From this, we can conclude that this mouse should express CoChR in D1 cells and ChRmine in D2 cells.
 Therefore, any cells responding to (only) blue laser pulses are D1 cells, and cells responding to red laser pulses are D2 cells!

+With this information, you can take a look at the other laser response metrics and try other criteria for assigning cell identities, if you don't trust the ones in the units table!

 +++

 ## Visualizing cell responses

+If you really, *really* don't trust the cell identities in the units table, you can directly analyze their responses to laser presentation!

 How do we tell if a cell is laser-responsive?
 We should take a look at the spiking activity during laser presentations.
 To do this, let's align the spike timestamps to the laser trial timestamps.